What is Self-Care?

 Need some inspiration?
 Check out our collection of yummy Hallmark dessert recipes.

 Other popular ideas include listening to music, coloring, aromatherapy, lighting candles and doing crafts.
-You can find more self-care inspiration in our 30-day chill out challenge, a collection of ways to achieve a relaxed, summertime feeling any time of year.
+You can also find more self-care inspiration in our self-care journaling prompts article.

 4 myths about self-care